 If you would like a specific rollerball made up for you to take home with after your massage, I can blend some into a 10 ml rollerball, which can be used on your wrists, soles of feet, neck, down your spine as well as in your hands and breathed in!
 Rollerballs start at £20 for a 10ml bottle.
 Cost is dependant on which oils are used in your blend.

 How will Massage help me?

-One of the main reasons people come for a massage is to make them feel relaxed, or to ease some aches or pains.
-Massage from a Therapist is a positive, caring touch which is very different from the touch in hospital.
+One of the main reasons people come for a massage is to make them feel relaxed or to ease some aches or pains.
+Massage from a Therapist is a positive, caring touch that is very different from the touch in hospital.
 A listening ear away from family and friends, or a quiet non-judgmental space to switch off and be themselves.
 Massage Therapy is touch because you want it rather than need it, which makes a massive difference.
 Many clients have told me how lovely it is just to have some soft, gentle touch which is something they may not have received for a while.

 A massage will generally help to relax you, which will in turn help improve your sleep, lift your mood and help you feel a little more yourself.
 It can help you cope with stress, anxiety, headaches and pain, Chemotherapy related nausea, and cancer fatigue.